DevExpress/testcafe/docs/articles/documentation/recipes/basics/test-file-upload.md

 The sample page includes a `<form>` that contains:

 * an `<input>` element that holds the selected files
-* a `submit` button that sends the files to the server.
+* a `submit` button that initiates the file upload to the server.

 Below is the full test code and a step-by-step explanation.